Jacob Kingsbury

 Colonel Jacob Kingsbury (1756–1837) was a career officer in the United States Army.
 He was one of the few U.S. Army officers who was a veteran of both the American Revolution and the War of 1812.
+He was a Federalist.

 Biography

-Jacob Kingsbury was born in Norwich, Connecticut on July 6, 1756, to Nathaniel and Sarah Hill Kingsbury.
+He was born in the West Farms Society of Norwich, Connecticut, on July 6, 1756, to Nathaniel and Sarah Hill Kingsbury.

+American Revolutionary War

-On July 11, 1775, at the age of 19, he enlisted in the 8th Connecticut Regiment, which was part of the Continental Army in the Siege of Boston.
-He was promoted to corporal before the regiment was disbanded on December 16, 1775.
+Aged 19, he enlisted in the 8th Connecticut Regiment on July 11, 1775.
+The 8th Connecticut Regiment was part of the Continental Army during the Siege of Boston.
+Kingsbury was promoted to corporal prior to the Regiment's disbandment on December 16, 1775.

 Kingsbury remained in the Continental Army when it was reorganized in January 1776.
 He was promoted to sergeant and then was commissioned an ensign in Webb's Additional Continental Regiment on April 26, 1780.
 He served until the Continental Army was disbanded on November 3, 1783.
 After the war, he became an original member of the Connecticut Society of the Cincinnati.

 Post Revolution

 After a break in service of almost four years, he was commissioned a lieutenant in the First American Regiment (today known as the 3rd Infantry Regiment) on October 15, 1787.
-He served in the ill-fated campaigns of Colonel Josiah Harmar (in 1790) and General Arthur St. Clair (in 1791) against the Miami Tribe in what is modern-day Ohio.
+He served in the ill-fated campaigns of Colonel Josiah Harmar in 1790 and General Arthur St. Clair in 1791 against the Miami Tribe in what is modern-day Ohio.

 On January 10 and 11, 1791, Kingsbury distinguished himself at the Siege of Dunlap's Station, where he led a detachment of only 12 soldiers, along with a few settlers, in defending a small outpost against a far superior force of Native Americans.
 Following St. Clair's Defeat in November 1791, he was promoted to captain in April 1792 retroactive to December 28, 1791.

-Kingsbury was assigned to the 1st Sub-Legion when the Army was re-organized in 1792 and commanded a company in the Battle of Fallen Timbers on August 20, 1794, which decisively defeated the Native Americans in Ohio.
-When the Army was re-organized in 1796, the 1st Sub-Legion reverted to being designated as the 1st Infantry Regiment.
+Kingsbury was assigned to the 1st Sub-Legion when the army was re-organized in 1792 and commanded the 3rd Sub-Legion of the United States in the Battle of Fallen Timbers on August 20, 1794, which decisively defeated the Native Americans in Ohio.
+When the army was re-organized in 1796, the 1st Sub-Legion reverted to being designated as the 1st Infantry Regiment.

-Kingsbury was promoted to major in 1797 and lieutenant colonel in 1803.
+Kingsbury was promoted to major of the 1st Infantry Regiment in 1797 and lieutenant colonel of the Second Infantry Regiment in 1803.

-Early in 1802 he was assigned to command Fort Wilkinson in Georgia, where he was under the command of General James Wilkinson.
+Early in 1802, he was assigned to command Fort Wilkinson in Georgia, where he was under the command of Brigadier General James Wilkinson.

-In 1805 he established Fort Belle Fontaine on the Missouri River and served there until he was promoted to colonel and placed in command of the 1st Infantry in 1808.
+In 1805, he established Fort Belle Fontaine on the Missouri River and was there until he was promoted to colonel and placed in command of the 1st Infantry in 1808.

-In 1807 Kingsbury was elected to membership in the United States Military Philosophical Society, which was the first professional association of officers of the United States Army.
+In 1807, Kingsbury was elected to membership in the United States Military Philosophical Society, which was the first professional association of officers of the United States Army.